 Buying insurance is common sense.
 But don’t just buy any policy; buy the right policy for you and suitable for your business.

-The horticulture and arboriculture industry is a specialised industry and as such, requires a tailor made policy.
+The horticulture and arboriculture industry are specialised industries and as such, require a tailor-made policy.
 Many policies have exclusions on them that will not respond in the event of an incident occurring.
-It is important to read your policy to know exactly what you are covered for, or more importantly, what you are not covered for.
-What exclusions are placed on your policy?
+It isimportant to read your policy to know exactly what you are covered for and more importantly, what’s not covered.
+What sort of exclusions are placed on your policy?

 Common exclusions, sometimes in small print, in the horticulture industry include:

 • A restriction on the height of the tree you can cut down

 • Exclusions on use of sub-contractors that may leave you vulnerable to a claim

 • Are you or your employees adequately qualified so that your policy will respond?